iai-callgrind/iai-callgrind/README.md

 A guideline about contributing to iai-callgrind can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as in [License](#license), without any additional terms or conditions.

 ### See also

 - Iai-Callgrind is [mentioned](https://youtu.be/qfknfCsICUM?t=1228) in a talk at